 One of the quickest finance tips is to pick up the phone; a quick phone call could save you lots of money.

-Now is also a great time to update your beneficiaries, says Fox.
+Now is also a great time to update your beneficiaries, Fox said.

-“Review and update beneficiaries for life insurance policies, IRAs, and 401(k)s.
-Most people rarely look at it, but it’s extremely important, particularly if you have been through major life changes such as getting married, divorced, or having kids,” he says.
+“Review and update beneficiaries for life insurance policies, IRAs and 401(k)s.
+Most people rarely look at it, but it’s extremely important, particularly if you have been through major life changes such as getting married, divorced or having kids,” he said.

 Your credit report can help determine your credit score, so you want to make sure there are no errors.
 Spend some time checking your credit report to start the new year fresh.

-“You can check your Experian credit report for free — and without having to enter a credit card — on FreeCreditReport.com,” says Blaine Lyerla, managing editor of Consumer Education at Experian.
+“You can check your Experian credit report for free — and without having to enter a credit card — on FreeCreditReport.com,” said Blaine Lyerla, the former managing editor of consumer education at Experian.

 For the same reasons as above, you should check your credit score regularly.
 Your credit score is a numeric representation of your credit that informs lenders about what kind of borrower you are.

-You can get your free credit score on sites like Credit Karma or Credit Sesame.
+You can get your free credit score with services like My LendingTree.
 You may also be able to get your free FICO credit score through your credit card.

 “Sounds silly, but effective: I downloaded an app from my bank.
-I check my bank account balance to see if I’m on track with my spending goals,” she says.
+I check my bank account balance to see if I’m on track with my spending goals,” she said.

 Strive to spend just one minute a day checking your account balances and transactions.
 You’ll be proactive against any fraud and check in on your spending.

-When you start working at a new job, you might be happily surprised by your salary — or abysmally disappointed.
-Regardless of your situation, your real hourly rate is different than your salary and should be the foundation of any budget or spending plan.
+When you start a new job, you might be happily surprised by your salary — or abysmally disappointed.
+Regardless of your situation, your real hourly rate is different from your salary and should be the foundation of any budget or spending plan.

 Look at your pay stubs and see what you’re taking home after taxes.
 Divide that by the hours worked to find your real hourly rate.

-Want to take a major step toward financial awareness?
+Want a financial tip that’ll help you take a major step toward financial awareness?
 Calculate your net worth.
 How do you do that?
 Take your assets (cash, investments, etc.) and subtract your liabilities (debts).

 Missing a payment can hurt your credit score and tack on unnecessary late fees.
 Lee Huff from Bald Thoughts encourages people to sign up for minimum payments on your credit card.

-“It’s ideal to pay credit cards off in full each month, but life happens, so make sure every credit card is set up to at least make the minimum payment automatically so you don’t get hit with late fees,” he says.
+“It’s ideal to pay credit cards off in full each month, but life happens, so make sure every credit card is set up to at least make the minimum payment automatically, so you don’t get hit with late fees,” he said.

-You can also sign up for autopay on your student loans — and might even get a discount on your interest rate.
+You can also sign up for autopay on your student loans.
+This set-it-and-forget-it approach might even get a discount on your interest rate.
+Many private student loan companies offer borrowers a rate reduction of 0.25 percentage points upon enrolling in automatic payments.

 Improve your finances by creating more than one savings account.
 Having all your savings lumped together can make it tough to be clear on your goals.

-“Create an emergency fund, car replacement fund, or vacation fund by signing up for automatic transfers to a savings account,” says Zina Kumok, founder of Debt Free After Three.
+“Create an emergency fund, car replacement fund or vacation fund by signing up for automatic transfers to a savings account,” said Zina Kumok, founder of Conscious Coins Coaching.

 One easy way to get a grasp on your money is to see where it’s actually going.

 The temptation to spend is everywhere, but the hottest spot has to be your inbox.
-Consider unsubscribing from sales emails using Unroll.me.
+Consider unsubscribing from sales emails using a service like Unroll.me.

 Right after the holidays, you should start saving for next year.
 If you struggled to afford this past holiday season, you might wonder how you can start saving for the next one.
-That’s all the more reason you should start saving ASAP, says family finance expert Cat Alford.
+That’s all the more reason you should start saving ASAP, said family finance expert Catherine Alford.

-“I put $50 a month in a Christmas fund starting in January,” she says.
-This strategy has paid off — this year, she actually has money left over, rather than going into debt.
+“I put $50 a month in a Christmas fund starting in January,” she said.
+This financial tip and trick especially pays off when Alford actually has money left over, rather than going into debt.

 Have you ever felt like you couldn’t afford to invest?
-Financial educator Buddy Broome says that you can find spare cash to invest with a little work.
+Financial educator Buddy Broome said you can find spare cash to invest with a little work.

 Offering to pay a monthly charge upfront for a longer period of time could net you a discount — which could free up some money to invest with.